Hale Education: Activities

 Hale Day Camp is accredited by the American Camp Association and offers a wide variety of summer camp experiences.
 Hale offers a Traditional Camp that includes classic camp activities for various age groups as well as an Adventure Camp that includes tracks for hiking and mountain biking.
 Its Counselor-in-Training (CIT) program prepares teens to serve as leaders.
 Children from preschool to high school may attend.

 In addition, Hale offers the Hale Outdoor Learning Adventures (HOLA) program which brings Boston Public Schools students to experience camp with an educational focus.
 The HOLA program is part of a national study to assess and address the effects of summer learning loss.

 Hale also has several partners that offer programs to the children they serve.
 These partners include the Greater Boston YMCA, Bird Street Community Center, the Watertown Boys and Girls Club, and Mass General Hospital's Aspire program for children with Asperger's syndrome.

 While summer day camp programs are what Hale is best known for, the programs go much, much deeper.
 Hale Summer Club serves families throughout the area and offers swimming, boating, arts and crafts, ropes, and environmental education.

 The School, College and Corporate Programs that Hale offers bring groups from public and private schools, colleges, universities, and corporations to Hale for one day or multiple days to take advantage of outdoor classroom, teambuilding, and a universal challenge course.

 Hale also offers several family-friendly events that support the financial aid and the various programs on the property.
 In 2017, Obstacle Adventure Race and a Swim-a-thon were held.
 Hale also raises funds via its Boston Marathon team and is an Official Charity of the Boston Athletic Association.

 Hale facilities are available for rent for weddings, holiday parties, and family gatherings.

 Hale's trail system is open for use by the public.
-A parking fee is charged.